 The brake mechanism is a self-adjusting type.
-If a quiker brake response is desired, strongly pull the brake lever several times, this will actuste the self adjusting mechanism,.
+If a quicker brake response is desired, strongly pull the brake lever several times, this will actuate the self adjusting mechanism.

-After the adjustment, brake should apply fully when lever is approximatively 13 mm (1/2'') from handlebar grip.
-If not, do not tamper with the brake, contact an authorized dealer.
+After the adjustment, brake should apply fully when lever is approximatively 13 mm (1/2") from handlebar grip.
+If not, do not tamper with the brake, contact your servicing dealer.